id: vxgjga

 Dear friends,

-I introduce you to a friend of mine and his son.
-The father, my friend, is named Alaa Abureada, and he is a nurse in the surgical ward at Nasser Hospital in Khan Yunis (Gaza).
-His six-year-old son is named Yamen and has Down syndrome.
+I would like to introduce you to a friend of mine and his son.
+The father, my friend, is called Alaa Abureada, and he is a nurse in the surgical ward at Nasser Hospital in Khan Yunis (Gaza).
+His six-year-old son is called Yamen and has Down’s syndrome.

-Like the vast majority of Gazans, Yamen's family, after losing their home due to Israeli bombings, has been forced to live in a tent, in deplorable conditions of comfort, food, and hygiene.
-Their tent is located in a large displacement camp, but so crowded with hundreds of thousands of displaced civilians that each person has less space than a Guantanamo prisoner cell.
-This displacement camp, where civilians were told to go so they wouldn't be bombed, is constantly targeted by the Israeli army with bombs.
+Like the vast majority of Gazans, Yamen’s family, having lost their home due to Israeli bombings, has been forced to live in a tent, in appalling conditions in terms of comfort, food and hygiene.
+Their tent is located in a large displacement camp, but it is so crowded with hundreds of thousands of displaced civilians that each person has less space than a Guantanamo prison cell.
+This displacement camp, where civilians were told to go so they would not be bombed, is constantly targeted by the Israeli army with bombs.

-Yamen's father, after working long and tough shifts at the hospital-where he is constantly attending to the wounded, mostly civilians, women, and children-must also work to support his family.
-He has to seek flour (which is very expensive), some legumes (hardly available), drinking water, and firewood for cooking (there is no electricity or gas).
-Additionally, he has to attend to Yamen's special needs.
-For almost two years, the children haven't been able to attend school because the schools have been closed and turned into shelters, which are also bombed.
-Yamen hasn't been to the centre for people with disabilities for two years, where he used to go.
+Yamen’s father, after working long and gruelling shifts at the hospital—where he is constantly attending to the wounded, mostly civilians, women and children—must also work to support his family.
+He has to find flour (which is very expensive), some pulses (hardly available), drinking water, and firewood for cooking (there is no electricity or gas).
+Additionally, he has to attend to Yamen’s special needs.
+For almost two years, the children have been unable to attend school because the schools have been closed and turned into shelters, which are also bombed.
+Yamen has not been to the centre for people with disabilities for two years, where he used to go.

-Let's help Yamen and his father to live with more dignity.
-Any donation is welcome, as it will help them get some more food and material comforts.
+Let’s help Yamen and his father to live with greater dignity.
+Any donation is welcome, as it will help them to obtain more food and basic necessities.

 Thank you very much.
 From the bottom of our hearts.